Alexander-T-Moss/Hex-Zero/QnA.md

 If you want to mount the rear extrusion, drill two holes to accommodate it.
 With the printed placeholder, however, you can avoid drilling holes, but I strongly advise you to drill the necessary holes.

 There is a jig included to drill the holes, making it rather simple, and because these holes are only to allow an Allen key through to tighten a blind joint bolt, they do not need to be accurate, so there is no need to go for sub-mm or anything silly precise with them!

+# Still Got Questions?

+Please feel free to reach out on the [dedicated development channel](https://discord.com/channels/825469421346226226/1220161815455989800) for this project in the doomcube discord server!